-It's already shaping up to be another terrific title race in Germany, even after last season when Bayern just managed to edge Dortmund to the crown on the final day.
+It's already shaping up to be another terrific season in Germany, even after last season when Bayern just managed to edge Dortmund to the title on the final day.

 But if there is a European league where the title race often comes second to the on-pitch entertainment and stadium atmospheres, it is this.